-The Gut microbiota is a community of trillions of micro organisms all of which play a key role in gut health but also our overall health and wellbeing.
+The Gut microbiota is a community of trillions of microorganisms, all of which play a key role in Microbiome health or more commonly refered to as gut health.

 Having a Healthy and Efficient Digestive System

-– Microorganisms influence the absorption of nutrients, produce digestive enzymes, ensure healthy motility and protect the gut wall from infection and inflammation.
+Microorganisms influence the absorption of nutrients, produce digestive enzymes, ensure healthy motility and protect the gut wall from infection and inflammation.

-How your Immune System Works
+How Does Your Immune System Work?

 Maintaining A Healthy Weight or Losing Weight